Summary

 4. Furniture

-There are many budget-friendly ways of getting furniture to keep your costs low.
+There are many budget-friendly ways of getting furniture for your coworking space whether that’s by thrifting, donations, Craigslist, or IKEA.

 5. Decor and design